Laucala: History

 The island was first settled by the Qaraniyaku people, led by their founder Buatavatava Naulumatua.
 He established Nauluvatu village.

 Sphere of influence

 Many islands and villages in the northern Lau islands were under political control or influence by Laucala: the villages of Vutuna, Daliconi and Mavana on Vanua Balavu, and the islands of Naitauba, Namalata, Yacata, Qelelevu and Cikobia.

 Later, the islanders of Vuna (village in Taveuni) took over in the Lau islands, replacing Laucala power in theses islands.

 Migration

 In 1865, the island of Naitauba was sold to Europeans by the Tui Cakau and its inhabitants moved to Laucala.
 Later, the people of Laucala were displaced to the neighbouring island of Qamea.

-World War II

-During World War II the US Navy built a Lauthala Bay Seaplane Base at Nadi as part of Naval Base Fiji.
-Based at Lauthala Bay Seaplane Base was the VP-91 unit with Consolidated PBY Catalina seaplanes.

 Sale to Dietrich Mateschitz

-In 2003 Dietrich Mateschitz, head of the Red Bull energy drink company, bought the island from Forbes's heirs for £7 million.
+In 2003 the late Dietrich Mateschitz, head of the Red Bull energy drink company, bought the island from Forbes's heirs for £7 million.

 The resort now includes 25 bures, each unique from one another with differing themes.
 The projected cost per night ranges from US$7,000 to $36,000.